Hoblirm/CppConsole/README.md

 => Adding line 1 to string.
 ```

-As you can see, the appending to a string worked correctly, but not for the file.
+As you can see, appending to a string worked correctly, but not for the file.
 Re-execution will reset console variables, but not external entities.
 Lets retry this example using the '!' method:

 ```bash
 remove("tmp.txt");